utdata/rwd-mastery-assignments/pir/pir-draft-original.md

 - The request must be made to an entity subject to Texas Public Information laws.
 A state or city agency.
 NOT a federal agency or private entity.
 - The data must not be available online already in the format you are requesting.
 Actually look for it, as you can bet I will.
-- Salary and other employee data is off limits, as it is the example.
+- Salary, other employee data and police records are off limits, as they are class examples.

 Be sure to include: